The Many Saints of Newark: Plot

-Guilt-ridden, Dickie visits his father's twin brother, Sally, who is serving a life sentence in prison for killing another made man in his own family.
-He also begins seeing Giuseppina as his comare.
-In elementary school, Tony is suspended from school for starting a gambling operation, and Dickie makes Tony pinkie promise him that he will follow the rules.
+Regretting the murder, Dickie visits his uncle Salvatore ("Sally"), his father's twin brother who is serving life in prison for killing another made man in his own family, and inherits Giuseppina as his comare.
+Tony is suspended from school for running a gambling operation, and Dickie makes Tony pinkie promise him to be on his best behavior in the future.
+Sometime later, Harold McBrayer, one of his black associates, visits him, planning to escape to North Carolina following a murder warrant for killing a looter named Leon Overall during the riots and receiving $500 from Dickie as a parting gift.

-In early 1972, Johnny is released from prison and Harold returns to Newark determined to start his own black-led criminal operation.
-Giuseppina also has an affair with Harold after a fight with Dickie.
-Harold kills one of Dickie's men and steals their extortion money.
-Dickie and his crew torture and question one of Harold's gang members with an impact wrench and then kill him.
-In retaliation for Cyril's death, Harold and his gang engage in a drive-by shootout with Johnny Boy's crew, during which Buddha is killed.
-Harold and Dickie engage in a standoff, but both leave when they hear police sirens.
+Four years later, Johnny is released from prison and at a welcoming back party, he and the rest of his family are introduced to Christopher, the toddler son of Dickie, now a capo, and his wife Joanne.
+Simultaneously, Harold returns to Newark to form a black criminal family.
+Giuseppina commences a romantic affair with Harold after arguing with Dickie.
+After Harold kills one of Dickie's men, Giulio "Julie" DeRogatis, and steals his extortion money, Dickie, Pussy, Paulie, and Silvio question Harold's lieutenant, Cyril, and torture him with an impact wrench before Silvio shoots him dead.
+Harold and his gang then retaliatorily kill Buddha in a drive-by shootout with Johnny's crew.
+Harold and Dickie engage in a standoff, but both men disperse upon hearing police sirens.